telerik/blazor-docs/common-features/input-validation.md

 The MultiSelect has a value that is a `List` and the validation attributes must take that into account (for example, a regular expression attribute cannot work).

->caption How to validated a MultiSelect
+>caption How to validate a MultiSelect

 ````CSHTML
 @using System.ComponentModel.DataAnnotations